-Call in at JR & D Edis Photographers to experience what a visit to a photographer’s studio in the 1900s was like, complete with magnesium flash, side-lit studio window and props!
+Call in at JR & D Edis Photographers to experience what a visit to a photographer’s studio in the 1900s was like, complete with side-lit studio window and props!

-Your traditional photo will be developed before you leave the studio and will be mounted on a cabinet card, a decorative card produced in our 1900s Print Shop.
-JR & D Edis can even frame your cabinet card, available in a choice of colours and styles.
+The traditional photos are then developed before you leave the studio and mounted on a cabinet card, a decorative card produced in our 1900s Print Shop.
+JR & D Edis can even frame your cabinet card.
 Also available are postcards of recognisable places in the North East.

 Bookings are available on a first come, first served basis and can only be booked in the exhibit on the day of your visit, simply call into the studio to make an appointment.